An ancient Ricci flow emerging from Taub-Bolt: Constructing the ancient solution

 for $L$ an elliptic linear operator with coefficients uniformly bounded in $n$.
 Since $w^n(t_n)=0$, parametric method of \cite{Friedman} implies that

 for all $t\in [t_n, N]$ and $C>0$ independent of $n$.
 Hence, and so

 Therefore, $g(t)\not= g_0$ for all $t$. \end{proof}

 \begin{proof} (of Theorem \ref{mainthm}) Theorem \ref{anicentRDTF} gives us a non-trivial ancient solution $g(t)$ to the Ricci-de Turck flow coming out of $g_0$.
 Since $|Rm(g(t))|$ is bounded uniformly on $M\times (-\infty, N]$, the de Turck diffeomorphisms can be solved on $M\times (-\infty, N]$.
-Pulling back by these diffeomorphisms yields a non-trivial ancient solution to the Ricci flow such that for all $k\geq 0$, we have $g(t)\rightarrow g_0$ (modulo diffeomorphisms) in $C^k$ as $t \rightarrow -\infty$. \end{proof}
+Pulling back by these diffeomorphisms yields a ancient solution to the Ricci flow such that for all $k\geq 0$, we have $g(t)\rightarrow g_0$ (modulo diffeomorphisms) in $C^k$ as $t \rightarrow -\infty$.
+This Ricci flow solution is non-trivial since $h$ is traceless and divergence-free and so, by (\ref{nondiffeo}), $g(t)$ is not just a diffeomorphism and rescaling of $g_0$. \end{proof}